myth-MC/mirlo/README.md

 **watchdog 🔎** provides server owners with a simple way of implementing and handling plugin messaging between a proxy and its backends (check [Usage](#usage)).

 >[!WARNING]
 > watchdog is **not ready** for production use yet.
 The project is still missing an important part of its core functions.
-You can report any misbehaviours or send us feedback by creating an issue.
+You can report any misbehaviours or share any feedback by [creating an issue](https://github.com/myth-MC/watchdog/issues).

 ### Compatibility chart